Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 No timing control.
 A sachet containing a calcium capsule, an iron capsule, and a zinc capsule will probably be swallowed all at once, in the morning, with a coffee.
 All antagonistic interactions occur simultaneously in the digestive tract.

 No ratio optimization.
-The zinc-to-copper ratio, the calcium-to-magnesium ratio, the amount of vitamin C co-administered with iron: these parameters are not calibrated.
+The copper-to-zinc ratio, the calcium-to-magnesium ratio, the amount of vitamin C co-administered with iron: these parameters are not calibrated.
 Each capsule is formulated independently of the others.

 No shared matrix.
 In an integrated formulation, nutrients can be combined with excipients that modulate their absorption (ascorbic acid for iron, dietary fat for fat-soluble vitamins, enzymatic cofactors for vitamin D).
 Separate capsules do not allow this galenic engineering.